kajarosz/bookstore-stock-manager/README.md

 ## bookstore-stock-manager

-Bookstore Stock Manager is Flask & SQLAlchemy based API designed to import books from Google Books API.
+Bookstore Stock Manager is Flask & SQLAlchemy based REST API designed to import books from Google Books API.
 Books database can ba managed with standard CRUD operations.
+API accepts and returns data in JSON format.
 App was deployed with Heroku - you can find it [HERE](https://bookstore-stock-manager.herokuapp.com/books).

 ### How to access endpoints?